 ZONE NO. TRIGGER TYPE INPUT DESCRIPTION 1 Instant H1/6 BLUE wire.
 Connect to optional hood/trunk pins.
-2 Multiplexed Blue wire of plug-in shock sensor.
-Inputs shorter than 0.8 seconds will trigger a Warn Away response, while inputs longer than 0.8 seconds will instantly trigger full alarm sequence.
+2 On-board shock sensor Heavy impact detected by the on-board shock sensor.
 3 Two-stage, progresses from warning to full alarm Door switch circuit.
 H1/5 GREEN or H1/7 VIOLET.
-4 Multiplexed Input GREEN wire of plug-in shock sensor.
-Inputs shorter than 0.8 seconds will trigger a Warn Away response, while inputs longer than 0.8 seconds will instantly trigger full alarm sequence.
+4 Multiplexed Input BLUE and GREEN wires of optional sensor plug.
+Inputs shorter than 0.8 seconds will trigger a Warn Away response, while inputs longer than 0.8 seconds will instantly trigger a full alarm sequence and report Zone 4.
 5 Two-stage (similar to doors) Ignition input.
 H1/9 YELLOW.
 NOTE: The Warn Away® response does not report on the LED.